w3c/aria-practices/range_related_properties.md

 <input type="range" min="50" value="68" max="100" aria-label="Temperature (F)">
 ```

-### Example with `aria-valuetext`

-This example is a fan control.
+The following example is a fan control.
 The `aria-valuenow` value is "1", which is not meaningful to the user.
 The assistive technology will surface the value of `aria-valuetext` ("low") instead.

 ```
 <div class="rail">